 About NOMA and the Besthoff Sculpture Garden

 The New Orleans Museum of Art, founded in 1910 by Isaac Delgado, houses more than 40,000 works of art encompassing 5,000 years of history.
-Works from the permanent collection, along with continuously changing special exhibitions, are on view in the museum’s 46 galleries Tuesday through Friday from 10 AM to 6 PM, select Fridays from 10 AM to 9 PM, Saturdays from 10 AM to 5 PM and Sundays from 11 AM to 5 PM.
-NOMA offers docent-guided tours at 1 PM Tuesday – Sunday.
-The adjoining Sydney and Walda Besthoff Sculpture Garden features work by more than 85 artists, including several 20th and 21st -century master sculptors.
-NOMA’s Besthoff Sculpture Garden is free and open to the public seven days a week: 10 AM to 6 PM.
+Works from the permanent collection, along with continuously changing special exhibitions, are on view in the museum’s 46 galleries Wednesday through Sunday, 10 AM to 5 PM.
+The adjoining Sydney and Walda Besthoff Sculpture Garden features work by more than 90 sculptures, including works from several 20th and 21st-century master sculptors.
+NOMA’s Besthoff Sculpture Garden is open to the public Wednesday through Sunday, 9:30 AM to 5 PM.
 The New Orleans Museum of Art and the Besthoff Sculpture Garden are fully accessible to handicapped visitors and wheelchairs are available from the front desk.
-For more information about NOMA, call (504) 658-4100 or visit www.noma.org.
 Museum admission is free on Wednesdays for Louisiana residents, courtesy of The Helis Foundation.
 Children 12 and under receive free admission.
 Teenagers (ages 13-19) receive free admission courtesy of The Helis Foundation.